 I-95 School Bus Crash Sends 20 Students to Hospital

-Posted on behalf of Janet, Jenner & Suggs on Jan 16, 2017 in Car Accident
+Posted on behalf of Janet, Janet & Suggs, LLC on January 16, 2017 in Car Accident Blog Posts

 On the afternoon of January 11th, a school bus transporting Ephraim Curtis Middle School students was struck by another vehicle, causing the bus to crash through an Interstate 95 guardrail and roll onto its side.

 There were 24 passengers on the bus, including 22 students and the driver and monitor, but no one was seriously injured.

 Ten students were transported to nearby hospitals for treatment of minor injuries.
 The bus driver and monitor as well as 10 other students were transported to hospitals as a precaution.